Facebook Hacks Every Startup Should Know

 • People like to win stuff.

-• You have to use a validated third-party app to conduct a contest on Facebook.
+• Use a validated third-party app to conduct a contest on Facebook.

 17) Upload a great profile picture